 I have a travel wallet that I use when I am overseas.
 It contains all the essential items I need and I leave everything else at home.
 I highly recommend taking some cash and one or two credit cards to use during your holiday.

-I also make a currency convertor card to take with me whenever I travel which ensures I am able to work out immediately what the cost of anything is in my own currency.
-If you need one for your UK trip the templates are available in my travel resource library.
-Full instructions for making your card are also included.
+I also make a currency converter card to take with me whenever I travel which ensures I am able to work out immediately what the cost of anything is in my own currency.

-I find that staying connected is vital (especially when using public transport or driving) and would recommend that you don’t depend or expect free WiFi in the UK.
-Trains and buses do not generally have WiFi and we have found that even when traveling in the First Class compartments on trains the complimentary WiFi hardly ever works.
+I find that staying connected is vital (especially when using public transport or driving in the UK) and would recommend that you don’t depend on or expect free WiFi in the UK.

 I would also recommend packing clothes that you can layer.
-It can be very hot in department stores/shops and on the underground so ensure that you have layers you can removed easily.
-I prefer to wear a warm coat with long sleeved cotton tops or a vest top plus polo neck underneath.
+It can be very hot in department stores/shops and on the underground so ensure that you have layers you can remove easily.
+I prefer to wear a warm coat with long-sleeved cotton tops or a vest top plus a polo neck underneath.

-This is perfect to wear with thick tights (pantihose) and long boots and is both stylish and practical.
+These are perfect to wear with thick tights (pantyhose) and long boots and are both stylish and practical.